ststnk/r2-helper/README.md

-R2-D2 Helper is a Chrome extension that extends namecheap.com interface with additional bulk features.
+R2-D2 Helper is a Google Chrome extension that extends namecheap.com interface with additional bulk features.

 ---